reactive-python/reactpy/docs/src/learn/python-in-psx-with-curly-braces.md

 ---
-title: Python in PSX with Curly Braces 🚧
+title: Python in PSX with Curly Braces 🚫
 ---

+!!! warning "In Progress"

+    This feature is planned, but not yet developed.

+    See [this issue](https://github.com/reactive-python/reactpy/issues/918) for more details.

 ## Overview